Good Life Gap Program Maine, Seguinland Institute

 Riverside Accommodations:

 During most of your time at Seguinland Institute you will stay in one of our small riverside cottages.
 Each cottage has a kitchen, bathroom(s), and a porch for river watching.
 Cottages have 1-3 bedrooms.
-Students stay in doubles or triples.
+Students stay in doubles, triples or quadruples (in the larger rooms).

 Treehouses: